 The legendary singer was inducted into the Rock & Roll Hall of Fame in 2012 and the Song Hall of Fame 2014.

 Please note we do not have a box office here at the venue.
-Tickets go on Sale Friday 26 June 2015, the main box office is Tickets Oxford at the Oxford Playhouse on 01865305305 but will also be avaliable from Ticketline, The Museum of Oxford Gift Shop and We Got Tickets
+Tickets went on Sale Friday 26 June 2015, the main box office is Tickets Oxford at the Oxford Playhouse on 01865305305 but will also be available from Ticketline, The Museum of Oxford Gift Shop and We Got Tickets

 Sunday 1st May 2016